lipeng2/CarND-VehicleDetection-P5/README.md

 <img src="" width="500">

 In order to eliminate false positive, we can create a heat map, and apply a threshold to it to eliminate "weak" candidates using `get_heatmap` function.

+## Improvement

+* One of the biggest problem with the pipeline is computaional time.
+Features extraction is extremely time consuming, and it will be difficult to deploy this pipeline to perform real-time vehicles detection.
+One of the solution can be using Deep learning model, where features extraction is not required.
+One example will be to use [YOLO](https://pjreddie.com/media/files/papers/yolo.pdf).

+* If not given enough data to train a deep neural network, we can still use SVM and features extraction.
+Once we have identified the vehicles in the video, we can devise a model to project where they are going to be in the next few frames based on their speed and the moving directions, and then we slide the windows accordingly.
+By doing so, we can reduce the number of times of doing features extractions and hypothetically speed up the pipeline performances several times.